thedersen/backbone.validation/README.md

 	  }
 	});

+## Selector

-If you need to look up elements by using for instance a class name or id instead of name, there are two ways to configure this.
+If you need to look up elements in the view by using for instance a class name or id instead of name, there are two ways to configure this.

 You can configure it globally by calling: